Alex Rodriguez: Early life

-Rodriguez signed a letter of intent to play baseball for University of Miami and was also recruited by U of M to play quarterback for its football team.
-Rodriguez turned down U of M's baseball scholarship offer and never played college baseball, opting instead to sign with the Seattle Mariners after being selected first overall in the 1993 amateur draft at the age of 17.
+Rodriguez signed a letter of intent to play baseball for University of Miami and was also recruited by Miami to play quarterback for its football team.
+Rodriguez turned down the University of Miami baseball scholarship offer and never played college baseball, opting instead to sign with the Seattle Mariners after being selected first overall in the 1993 amateur draft at the age of 17.

-Playing career
+Professional career

+Draft and minor leagues

 The Seattle Mariners selected Rodriguez with the first overall selection of the 1993 Major League Baseball draft.
 The Mariners signed him to a three-year contract worth $1.3 million, and a $1 million signing bonus.